sweirich/pi-forall/notes3.md

 Furthermore, we can also extend `subst`, the elimination form for propositional equality as we did for booleans.
+This corresponds to the following elimination rule for subst, that observes that the only way to construct a proof of equality is with the term `refl`.
+(This version of subst is very close to an eliminator for propositional equality called `J`).

+	 G |- a : A { a1 / x }{ refl / y }   G |- b : a1 = a2
+    ------------------------------------------------------- subst
+     G |- subst	a by b : A { a2 / x }{ b / y }

-As above, this rule only applies when `b` is also a variable.
+As above, this rule (and the corresponding subst-right rule) only applies when `b` is also a variable.

     G |- a <= A { a1 / x } { refl / y }    G |- y => x = a1
 	 -------------------------------------------------------- subst-left